commial/experiments/windows-defender/ASR/README.md

 The rules are configured through the registry key `HKLM\Software\Policies\Microsoft\Windows Defender\Windows Defender Exploit Guard\ASR\Rules`.

-For instance, to enable the rule "Use advanced protection against ransomware" (GUID `c1db55ab-c21a-4637-bb3f-a12568109d35`), one adds a registry value `c1db55ab-c21a-4637-bb3f-a12568109d35` set to `1`, to the aforementioned registry key.
+For instance, to enable the rule *Use advanced protection against ransomware* (GUID `c1db55ab-c21a-4637-bb3f-a12568109d35`), one adds a registry value `c1db55ab-c21a-4637-bb3f-a12568109d35` set to `1`, to the aforementioned registry key.

-As expected, on `Windows Defender Service` start, one can observe the key reading from `MsMpEng`, the Windows Defender engine:
+As expected, on `Windows Defender Service` start, `MsMpEng` (the Windows Defender engine) reads the registry key:
 ![](img/procmon_msmpeng.png)

 ### Looking for our GUIDs

-Windows Defender is made of several parts, including:
+Windows Defender is made of several components, including:

 * WdFilter, the filter driver ([here](https://www.n4r1b.com/posts/2020/01/dissecting-the-windows-defender-driver-wdfilter-part-1/) is a good ressource about it)
 * WdBoot, the ELAM part